 The image of an unidentified man standing alone in defiance and blocking a column of Chinese tanks on June 5 remains a lasting one for much of the world of the events.
 He is now renowned as the “Tiananmen Square Tank Man.”

-Tiananmen Square Today
+Tiananmen Square History

+Today the June 4 and 5 Tiananmen Square protests and massacre continue to resonate worldwide.
 In 1999, the U.S. National Security Archive released Tiananmen Square, 1989: The Declassified History.
 The document includes U.S. State Department files related to the protests and subsequent military crackdown.

 It wasn’t until 2006 that Yu Dongyue, a journalist arrested for throwing paint at a portrait of Mao Zedong in Tiananmen Square during the protests, was released from prison.

 On the 20th anniversary of the massacre, the Chinese government prohibited journalists from entering Tiananmen Square and blocked access to foreign news sites and social media.